Advertising Your Event

 - It is not permitted to chalk the campus.

 - Too busy to go around campus and hang up posters?
 The Princeton University Publicity Agency provides several services ranging from mail box stuffing to door to door delivery to hanging up posters around campus.
-For additional information go to the Agency Website.

 - You: Word of mouth is the best way to inform people of your event, so make sure to tell your friends and classmates what exciting event your student organization has planned.

 - Point: Point is a Web portal created and designed by students that lists everything from upcoming events to the best places to eat in town.
 Student groups can list events, study breaks, etc., by visiting the Point Web site and clicking on Submit an Event.
 (Note: You will be asked for a user ID and password).
 You can also have a poster for your event posted on the Bottomless Lamppost.
 This is a great place to have your poster put on public display without having to worry about it getting destroyed by the rain or blown away by the wind.

 - University Events List: All advertisements for University-sponsored events must be received no later than the Saturday preceding the Monday mailing.
 Please e-mail all ads to firstname.lastname@example.org.

 - McCosh Walk banner: Student organizations may have a banner hung over McCosh Walk to advertise their events.
 To reserve space, please fill out our Banner Reservation Request Form.